MrTofuuu/franky-discord-bot/README.md

 ```
 npm i
 ```
-4. Run this command to seed data
+4. Run this command to build the JavaScript files
 ```
-npm run seed
+npm run build
 ```
-5. Run this command to start the server to use the application
+5. Run this command to run the application
 ```
 npm run start
 ```